 Why Does Contact Center Customer Experience Matter?

-Today’s customers don’t just compare your service to other businesses in your industry – they compare it to the best experience they’ve had, period.
+Today’s customers do not just compare your service to other businesses in your industry.
+They compare it to the best service experience they have had anywhere.

 Over 50% of customers say they’d switch to a competing brand after one bad customer service experience.2 Clearly, one negative interaction can quickly undo customer trust that you’ve potentially spent years building.